Habit, Not Hack: Asking Questions (Trainee)

-The difference between a bold question and an awkward one is intent, clarity, and respect, and when needed, assertive.
+The difference between a bold question and an awkward one is intent, clarity, and respect — and knowing when to be assertive.

 The Story: "I had a question… but I didn't ask."

-Maria was in her second year of grad school and attended a seminar by a visiting speaker -an expert on stress signaling in plants.
-One part of the talk sparked something: a translational stalling mechanism that mirrored what she’d observed in yeast.
+Maria was in her second year of grad school when she attended a seminar by a visiting speaker — an expert on stress signaling in plants.
+One part of the talk sparked something: a translational stalling mechanism that mirrored what she'd been observing in yeast.

-“I realized I wasn’t just afraid of asking, I wasn’t clear what I wanted from the answer or how to ask respectfully.”
+Later, she reflected: "I realized I wasn't just afraid of asking — I wasn't clear on what I wanted from the answer, or how to ask respectfully."

 That moment sparked a shift.